nicholasyoannou/nicholasyoannou/README.md

 # Welcome to my Github Profile! 👋

-My online-alias is **janeberru** and my real name is **Nicholas**.
+My name is **Nicholas** and my online-alias is **janeberru**.
 I'm mainly a Python developer, but I'm also learning full-stack development as well.
-I enjoy coding - you could call it a passion.
+I enjoy coding - I try to make things efficient. 😅

 [Website](https://janeber.ru) - [Email](janeberru@janeber.ru)